darioShar/bem/README.md

 The framework provides tools to retrieve and visualize experiment results.

 - All results, metrics, and plots are stored in the specified checkpoint directory.
-- Use the `GenerationManager` to load and visualize results.
+- Use the `Experiment`, `GenerationManager` classes to load and visualize results.